-- Remove the clip from the air filter and remove from the metal hanger.
-Remove the air filter assembly from the carburetor bore by pulling the entire filter assembly firmly to the side to release it.
-Do not pull straight up. - 2.
-Remove the pre-filter element. - Clean the pre-filter element by thoroughly washing the foam element in bot soapy water (dishwashing determine).
+- Remove the air filter from the carburetor bore by pulling the entire filter assembly firmly to the side to release it.
+Do not pull straight up. - Disassemble the filter.
+Pull the rubber air filter neck out of the filter body.
+With the base removed, the foam element is visible in the bottom of the filter body.
+Pull out the foam element.

-in hot soapy water (dishwashing detergent works well).
-Repeat twice.

-- 4. Thoroughly dry the pre-filter element with a clean towel. - 5.
-Oil the foam element with air filter oil.
-Use Traxxas filter oil (part# 5263) or a high-quality, special-purpose foam filter oil like what is used for off-road motorcycle and ATV engines.
+- Clean the filter parts by thoroughly washing all three pieces of the filter assembly in hot soapy water (dishwashing detergent works well).
+Repeat twice. - Thoroughly dry the parts with a clean towel or compressed air.
+Remember to wear your safety glasses when working with compressed air. - 5.
+Oil the foam element with foam filter oil.
+Use the supplied Traxxas filter oil (part# 5263) or a high-quality, special-purpose foam filter oil like what is used for off-road motorcycle and ATV engines.
 This type of filter oil is available at motorcycle pro-shops.
-Apply a total of 24 drops of Traxxas air filter oil, evenly distributed between the top, bottom and sides of the filter element.
+Apply 30 drops of the Traxxas filter oil evenly to the top, bottom and sides of the filter element (30 total drops divided among the 3 surfaces).
 Squeeze the filter element repeatedly to help spread the oil throughout.
 The filter element should be evenly colored by the oil.
-Even color indicates that the oil is spread evenly.
+Even color indicates that the oil is distributed evenly.
 Do not squeeze out excess oil.

 Note: Do not use the air filter oil for anything other than the air filter.
-It is not meant to be a lubricant. - 6.
-Reassemble the filter and install it on the engine, making sure the rubber filter neck fits securely on the carburetor with no gaps or air leaks.
+It is not meant to be a lubricant.